Beetroot has become a really popular ingredient in juicing recipes – it tastes really unique and gives your juices a fab pink color!

-But once you peel them they’re delicious!
+But once you peel your raw beets, they’re delicious!
 Check out my beet juice recipes here.

 Dangers and Side Effects Of Juicing Beets

-Let’s go through the steps of juicing beetroot, I’ve got more details on this in another article so I’ll make this brief.
+Let’s go through the steps of juicing beetroot.
+I’ve got more details on this in another article so I’ll keep this brief.

 Step 1.
-Peel the beets – As I said the skin can leave a really strange and undesirable taste that a lot of people don’t like, so get them peeled, get them washed and get ready for step 2.
+Peel the beets – As I said before, the skin on beets can leave a strange and undesirable taste that a lot of people don’t like.
+So I’d recommend peeling your beets and then giving them a good wash.

 Spicy Beet Juice Recipe